How to Write Copy: Your Ultimate Guide for Winning New Clients

 Use call-outs or block quotes for sentences that you want to emphasize so your readers know where to focus.

-Last, But Not the Least—Get them to Act on Your Copy
+Get them to Act on Your Copy for Better Conversions

-After all, most types of content have a purpose.
-Whether it’s to inform, build trust or any other objective, you’ll need a call-to-action (CTA) for it.
+Most types of content have a purpose.
+Whether it’s to inform, build trust or any other objective, you’ll need a CTA for it.

 Effective calls-to-action are not only compelling because they get you results, but they can also motivate new prospects into engaging with you in some way.